 How To Do Tricep Overhead Extensions

 When you learn how to do Tricep Overhead Extensions, we suggest you start with lighter weights.
 It is extremely important you learn how to do this move properly and with full range of motion.
 If the weights are too heavy, you will be inhibited from this.
-Start light, go full range, then add heavier weights as you feel more confident in your ability to do it properly.
+Start light, go full range, then add heavier weights as you feel more confident in your ability to do the exercise with proper form.

 Tricep Overhead Extensions can be part of an overall body workout or you can pair them with other great tricep exercises such as the Tricep Kickback for a superset and to double up on your upper arm.
 These two moves together are a powerhouse way to keep your arms tight, sculpted and ready for anything!
 In addition, check out our workout Top 6 Moves To Prevent Flabby Arms.